rrwick/Bandage/README.md

 ### Linux

-The following instructions successfully build Clewview on a fresh installation of Ubuntu 14.04:
+The following instructions successfully build Bandage on a fresh installation of Ubuntu 14.04:

 1. Ensure the package lists are up-to-date: `sudo apt-get update`
 2. Install the prerequisite packages: `sudo apt-get install build-essential git qtbase5-dev`